-In May of 1977 Bentonville was to have it first "Round the Square" event.
-It was the brainchild of J. Dickson who chair a hard working committee of people to set up the event.
-The day was full of activities from The Bentonville junior and senior high drill teams to a May Pole dance, to vendors.
+In May of 1977, Bentonville was to have its first "Round the Square" event.
+It was the brainchild of J. Dickson Black who chaired a hard-working committee of people to set up the event.
+The day was full of activities ranging from the Bentonville junior and senior high drill teams to a May Pole dance to vendors.
 Hundreds of people packed the square that day.
-The 150 chickens that were BBQ were soon all sold.
-The event was also called "trade days" after the gathering of people in early Bentonville who would do business on Saturdays.
-It would be a combination flea Market, garage sale, and art show all in one.
-The day turned into a great success.
-At the end of the day before leaving J. Dickson Black was overheard saying, "I knew it would work all along.
+The 150 chickens that were barbequed were soon all sold.
+The event was also called "trade days" because of its similarity to the gatherings of people in early Bentonville who would do business on Saturdays.
+The event was a combination flea Market, garage sale, and art show all in one.
+The event was a great success.
+Before leaving at the end of the day, J. Dickson Black was overheard saying, "I knew it would work all along."

-"Round the Square" continued every other week for that year.
-Finishing up the year in October celebrating Bentonville's 141st birthday.
-Here J. Dickson Black takes a big bite of birthday cake donated by local merchants. (photo from The Benton County Democrat 8/5/1977 now the NWA Democrat Gazette)
+"Round the Square" continued every two weeks that year, finishing in October as they celebrated Bentonville's 141st birthday.
+Here J. Dickson Black takes a big bite of birthday cake donated by local merchants.
+Photo from The Benton County Democrat August 5, 1977 (now the NWA Democrat Gazette)

-This is a photo of J. Dickson Black on the Bentonville square where you could find him every Saturday.
-Mr. Black alway had an interesting story to tell about the history of Bentonville
+This is a photo of J. Dickson Black on the Bentonville square where you would find him every Saturday.
+Mr. Black alway had an interesting story to tell about the history of Bentonville.

 Many changes have taken place over the years.
-The event has now become weekly and the name has been changed to Farmers Market.
-But one thing has stay the same over the years.
-The Black family has been a part of the Round the Square / Farmers Market for the last 42 years.
-Although J. Dickson has been gone for many years his daughter Gabriella (Black) McFall still sets up on the square regularly.
-There has been a marker placed on the square to honor J. Dickson Blacks effort of keeping the event running over the many years of his life.
-This is a memorial to J. Dickson Black for his efforts in starting the Farmer Market.
-It sit at the S. W. corner of the Bentonville square.
+The event has now become weekly, and the name has been changed to the Bentonville Farmers Market.
+One thing has stayed the same over the years.
+The Black family has been a part of the Round the Square / Farmers Market for the last 43 years.
+Although J. Dickson has been gone for many years, his daughter Gabriella (Black) McFall, still sets up on the square regularly.
+A marker has been placed on the square to honor J. Dickson Black's efforts to establish the event and to keep it running during the many years of his life.
+It sits near the southwest corner of the Bentonville square.

-This is the booth of Gabriella (Black) McFall the daughter of the late J. Dickson Black.
-The McFall sell different types of rocks, and there booth is very popular will the children.
+This is the booth of Gabriella (Black) McFall, daughter of the late J. Dickson Black.
+The McFalls sell different types of rocks, and their booth is very popular with the children.